KookiKodes/advent-of-code/README.md

 # How to use:

-### \*Create a .env file with a COOKIE value set to your advent of code's cookie;
+### 1. Create a .env file with a COOKIE value set to your advent of code's cookie;

-### \*That's really it, all you have to do now is get the input data from the website and then create an output file.

-### \*Now I do have this setup in two different commands and that's because problems will slowly be added overtime :)

-## \*To fetch the input data from advent type "deno run -A --unstable task.ts fetch"
+## 2. To fetch the input data from advent type `deno run -A --unstable task.ts fetch`

-## \*To generate an output file with the answers to the problem type "deno run -A --unstable task.ts output"
+## 3. To generate an output file with the answers to the problem type `deno run -A --unstable task.ts output`